Eberechi Eze: Arsenal

-In the summer transfer window of 2025, Eze was widely reported to be on the verge of joining Tottenham Hotspur after the club held advanced negotiations with Crystal Palace and had agreed personal terms with the player.
-However, in a dramatic late twist, Tottenham’s bid was overtaken by rivals Arsenal, who swiftly moved in and managed to secure Eze’s signature.

-Finally, on 23 August 2025, Eze completed a move to boyhood club Arsenal for an initial fee of £60 million plus a potential £7.5 million in add-ons, on a four-year deal with the club.
+On 23 August 2025, Eze completed a move to boyhood club Arsenal for an initial fee of £60 million plus a potential £7.5 million in add-ons, on a four-year deal with the club.
 The deal was officially announced shortly before Arsenal's first home game of the new season against Leeds United, which Eze was watching from the stands as he was not registered by Arsenal before the deadline of 12pm; his announcement video featured club legend Ian Wright, who had also previously signed for Arsenal from Crystal Palace, also aged 27.
 He was given the number 10 shirt, which had been left vacant since the departure of Emile Smith Rowe a year prior.

 Eze made his debut for Arsenal on 31 August, coming on as a substitute in a 1–0 away defeat to Liverpool.
 On 24 September, he scored his first goal for the club in a 2–0 away win over Port Vale in the EFL Cup third round.
 A month later, on 26 October, he scored his first Premier League goal for Arsenal in a 1–0 victory against his former club Crystal Palace.
+On 23 November, Eze scored his first career hat-trick in a 4–1 home victory over Tottenham Hotspur, becoming the first player in the Premier League era to score a North London derby hat-trick, and the first Arsenal player to do so since Alan Sunderland in 1978.
+Having not scored a goal in any competition since that match, on 22 February 2026, Eze scored two further goals against Spurs in the 4–1 away win, becoming the first player to score five goals in North London derbies in one season since the 1930s.
+A month later, on 17 March, he scored his first UEFA Champions League goal in a 2–0 victory over Bayer Leverkusen during the competition's round of 16.
+On 30 May 2026, he ended his UEFA Champions League campaign with a defeat in the final against the defending champions PSG.
+During this, he missed a penalty in the shootout.